Webinar Popup Cancel button

 Neutrogena labeling

-Here, on this label of Neutrogena's sunscreen, you can find every information from product identity to ‘warning’ that is stated under FDA cosmetic labeling regulations.
+Here, on this label of Neutrogena's sunscreen, you can find every information from product identity to ‘warning’ that is stated under FDA cosmetic labeling requirements.

 The statement of identity includes the product name and the name of the cosmetic.
-And you may express the latter in fanciful terms or illustrative form if the nature of the cosmetic is obvious.
+You may express the latter in fanciful terms or illustrative form if the nature of the cosmetic is obvious.

 Note: The type must be in bold and sized reasonably.
 It must also be parallel to the base on which the product usually rests.